Stride-Labs/stride/testutil/localstride/README.md

 ```sh
 gcloud compute ssh --zone "us-central1-a" "biggie-smalls" --project "stride-nodes"
 ```
+Also, replace `/home/kentgang/` in the two volumes sections with your home directory in `stride/testutil/localstride/state-export/docker-compose.yml`

 1. Set up a node on mainnet.
 The following command will download a wizard to guide you through the process.